(Federal, State & Regional Governments Only)

 17. Other waterway related projects.

 There is no limitation on the amount funding that may be requested.
-The District is authorized to provide up to 75% for public navigation projects while all other project categories are eligible for up to 50% funding assistance.
+The District is authorized to provide up to 75% for certain types of public navigation dredging projects while all other project categories are eligible for up to 50% funding assistance.
 Annually the District allocates approximately $1 million-$4 million for the program.
 Cash and other grant funds may be utilized as the local match.